-Sara Naumann is currently a nine-year resident in Shanghai.
+Sara Naumann is currently a ten-year (ten years!) resident in Shanghai.
 She has spent 15 years in Asia, first in Japan and now in China.
 Born to American parents working at the American School in Japan, Sara even spent her formative years in Tokyo before the whole family moved to Chestnut, IL (geographical center of the state!) to the family farm.
 Her experiences have given her a mixed palate and appreciation for the best that all of these places have to offer: sparkling delicious koshihikari rice from Niigata, Japan, the tastiest dumplings in all of China and the juiciest sweet corn east of the Mississippi.

 Read more about Sara on here Google Profile: Sara Naumann

 Sara is a traveler who happens to write.
 Her work includes essays published in a local anthology Shanghai Lu: a Collection of Stories by Women Writers, but her passion is travel writing.
 Her articles have appeared in various magazines and books including Urbanatomy: Shanghai 2008 and CityWeekend Shanghai.
 She also blogs the column "Sara Says" for KLM/Air France's Flying Blue China Club.